roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Back up and restore applications in Kubernetes clusters.md

     }
     ```

-    To grant only read and write permissions to the cluster, create a permission policy based on the following content:
+    To grant only read and write permissions on a specified OSS bucket, create a permission policy based on the following template:

     ```
     {